-The APMP-APLAC Joint Proficiency Testing Programme (APLAC T106) is coordinated by Government Laboratory of Hong Kong (GLHK).
-The objective of this study is to enable participating laboratories to demonstrate their competence on the measurement of the mass fractions of the two analytes (α -BHC and Lindane) in the proficiency test sample of ginseng root by various analytical techniques.
-The mass fractions of the analytes on a dry mass basis will be used for comparability purposes.
+The APMP-APLAC Joint Proficiency Testing Programme (APLAC T107) is coordinated by GLHK.
+The aim of this study is to demonstrate the capability of participating laboratories in measuring the mass fractions of the elements (e.g. zinc, manganese, calcium and magnesium) at mg/kg levels in the proficiency test sample of food matrix/biological material (e.g. food supplement) by various analytical techniques.